ResponsiblyUnranked/PythonSoftwareDesign/src/design_patterns/specification/README.md

 #### Context

-Throughout this example, I consider the fictional "company" to be in the process of hiring new employees.
-This "company" has the following hiring criteria:
+Throughout this example, I consider the fictional 'company' to be in the process of hiring new employees.
+This 'company' has the following hiring criteria:

  - Candidate is over 18 years old and
  - Candidate is under 99 years old